a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_2.md

 cat ./results/ptw_prom_sequences.fa | head -1
 ```

-> Exercise 3
+> Exercise 7
 >
 > Combine the intersect and flank functions in order to filter the `snp_ch30.bed` file
 > by excluding CDS and all regions that are 5 kb from the start and the stop codon of each CDS.

-If you finished early and you want to keep playing with bedtools have a look at this tutorial here: https://sandbox.bio/tutorials?id=bedtools-intro
+If you want to keep playing with bedtools have a look at this tutorial here: https://sandbox.bio/tutorials?id=bedtools-intro